It seems that industry reached consensus on consensus:

 A log per key looks like overkill.
 Hopefully, we have a simpler alternative: Single Decree Paxos (Synod).
 Multi-Paxos (a log) is an abstraction on top of an array of write-once registers implemented with the Single Decree Paxos algorithm, but nothing prevents us from using the same algorithm to build a rewritable register.
 Once we have it then creating a key/value storage becomes a trivial task since a key/value storage is by definition is a tagged set of rewritable registers.

-I practiced logic and proved it in the How Paxos works post, but the proof wasn't peer reviewed so use it at your risk :) However, it was enough for me, so I built Gryadka, a toy key/value storage of 500 line of code, and extensively tested it with the fault injection technique.
+I practiced logic and proved it in the How Paxos works post.
+Then I built Gryadka, an experimental key/value storage of 500 line of code, and extensively tested it with the fault injection technique.
+Also Tobias Schottdorf and Greg Rogers independently model checked the protocol with TLA+: and .

 Besides the consistency testing, I measured the unavailability window by using the same method I used with Etcd, CockroachDB, RethinkDB and TiDB.
 Since Gryadka is based on a leaderless (multi-leader) consensus protocol it demonstrated zero downtime both when a node was crashed and when it was isolated.